A vaporetto ride from Venice takes you to Burano, a small island in the Venetian lagoon with a lacemaking past.

 Visiting Burano - Things to do

 You can also visit the Burano Lacemaking Museum (Museo del Merletto di Burano) located at Piazza Galuppi, 187.
 It's open from 10am to 5 pm every day in Summer.
-Cost at the time of writing is €5.
+Cost, as of 2019, is €5.

 Colorful houses are everywhere.
 Take a walk down the canal-lined streets, check out the leaning campanile of San Martino, have lunch at the historic Trattoria da Romano or a similar restaurant that preferably doesn't have people pestering you in bad English to check out the atrociously translated menus, and take some pictures.
 Better yet, follow our itinerary for a day trip out of Venice that starts with the colorful island and goes beyond Burano: A Splash of Color in the Venetian Lagoon.